loopbackio/loopback.io/pages/en/lb4/Controller-generator.md

 command-line argument.
 - Type of the controller.
 You can select from the following types:
   * **Empty Controller** - An empty controller definition
-  * **Basic CRUD Controller** - A controller wired up to a model and repository definition, with pre-defined CRUD methods.
+  * **REST Controller with CRUD Methods** - A controller wired up to a model and repository definition, with pre-defined CRUD methods.

 #### Empty Controller
 If you select the Empty Controller, it will generate a nearly-empty template